waltermanias/cdk-poc/README.md

 Check if you have the AWS CLI installed and configured.

 #### Tip

 If you have the [AWS CLI](https://aws.amazon.com/cli/) installed, the simplest way to set up your workstation with your AWS credentials is to open a command prompt and type:

     aws configure

+## First steps

+To deploy the project, you must run the next commands.

+- `npm install` install all dependencies
+- The Lambda function has to be deployed with `node_modules` folder.
+Open a terminal and navigate to the next folder `/lib/lambda` and run `npm install`.

 ## CDK Useful commands

-*  `npm run build` compile typescript to js
+- `npm run build` compile typescript to js
-*  `npm run watch` watch for changes and compile
+- `npm run watch` watch for changes and compile
-*  `npm run test` perform the jest unit tests
+- `npm run test` perform the jest unit tests
-*  `cdk deploy` deploy this stack to your default AWS account/region
+- `cdk deploy` deploy this stack to your default AWS account/region
-*  `cdk diff` compare deployed stack with current state
+- `cdk diff` compare deployed stack with current state
-*  `cdk synth` emits the synthesized CloudFormation template
+- `cdk synth` emits the synthesized CloudFormation template